GoekeLab/bambu-pipe/README.md

 | <sample_name>_demultiplexed.bam.bai | BAM index for the corresponding BAM file
 | <sample_name>_readClassFile.rds |  An intermediate metadata file used by Bambu that contains the constructed read classes.
 This file can be used as input in subsequent runs to bypass the initial preprocessing and alignment steps.
 | *_extended_annotations.gtf | A `.gtf` file containing the novel transcripts discovered by Bambu as well as the reference annotations provided by the user.
-| *_se.rds | A `RangedSummarizedExperiment` object containing count matrices (`.mtx`) from transcript quantification by Bambu.
+| *_se.rds | A [RangedSummarizedExperiment](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) object containing count matrices (`.mtx`) from transcript quantification by Bambu.
 Depending on the `quantification_mode`, the matrices are provided at either pseudobulk or single-cell level.
 The rows of the matrices represent transcript names, while the columns follow the `sampleName_cellBarcode` or `sampleName_clusterId` naming convention.

 **Count Matrices**

-The `SummarizedExperiment` object contains four distrinct types of count matrices, which can be accessed in R using the `assays()` function.
+The [RangedSummarizedExperiment](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) object contains four distrinct types of count matrices, which can be accessed in R using the `assays()` function.
 Depending on your analysis requirements you can choose from the following:
 - `counts`: expression estimates
 - `CPM`: seqencing depth normalised estimates
 - `fullLengthCounts`: estimates of read counts mapped as full length reads for each transcript